Schenectady's Community Foundation

 OUR GRANTS

-In 2024, The Schenectady Foundation anticipates investing $2 million into programs that have promise to contribute to significant impacts in the community.
+In 2024, The Schenectady Foundation anticipates investing $2 million into programs that contribute toward impact in the community.
 This will include projects that address the goals of the Equitable Access to Healthy Food Initiative, Neighborhood Revitalization efforts, as well as Emergent Needs.
 Also included will be special project funds, smaller micro grants, and scholarships.

 The projected total investment in each funding area is as follows: